ICA is recruiting a Chief Executive Officer

 Reporting to: National President and Board of ICA

-The Irish Countrywomen’s Association (ICA) is seeking to recruit a General Secretary to assist the Board in undertaking a new phase in the development of the Association.
+The Irish Countrywomen’s Association (ICA) is seeking to recruit a Chief Executive Officer to assist the Board in undertaking a new phase in the development of the Association.

 The ICA is a national charitable voluntary organisation founded in 1910.
 We are a membership based organisation of 7,000 + women with an emphasis on member centred governance, underpinned by a Constitution.